 Requires Extended Amounts of Walking

 We depart early this morning to begin our Pilgrim Path to America.
 With stops for rest and lunch on your own along the way, we will arrive at the John Alden House Museum by late afternoon.
 This National Historic Landmark was the home of John Alden and his wife, Priscilla Mullins Alden.
 John Alden arrived in Plymouth in 1620 aboard the Mayflower.
 He was the ship's cooper, trained to make wooden barrels, buckets, tubs, troughs and other staved containers from timber that was usually heated or steamed to make it pliable.
 Although John Alden was not a Pilgrim himself, he was an important figure throughout the period of the Plymouth Colony.
 Alden and his relationship with Priscilla Mullins were memorialized by Henry Wadsworth Longfellow in The Courtship of Miles Standish, a narrative poem that made the story a piece of American folklore.
 Your visit includes a guided tour of this historical landmark.
-We will then board the coach and travel to our overnight destination in Plymouth, The John Carver Inn and Spa.
-This lovely property is located in the heart of historic Plymouth and boasts Colonial charm and hospitality combined with contemporary comforts and conveniences.
+We will then board the coach and travel to our overnight destination in Hyannis, The Cape Codder Resort.
 Once you have settled in, join your co-travelers for a Welcome Reception.
 It is only fitting to have something cranberry to welcome you to Massachusetts!
 The Cranberry is Massachusetts' official State Berry; official State color and cranberry juice is the official State beverage.
 Savor the flavor of Cranberry Chutney spread on a delicious Mini-Cranberry Corn Muffin while sipping a Cranberry-based, non-alcohol beverage.
-After the reception, gather for an included dinner featuring New England fare and served in the inn's lovely dining room.D
+After the reception, gather for an included dinner featuring New England fare and served in the resort's restaurant.D

 Our intention is to run each tour as originally planned and published.
 However, if deemed necessary to do so, Perkiomen Tours reserves the right to make changes to tour components, schedules or itineraries without prior notification.